Biblical Borders: National Sovereignty & Immigration

 The Logical Fallacy

 Without this context however, many in the church have interpreted these passages about foreigners as a call for open borders, unending immigration, instant and unmerited citizenship, and unlimited charity.
-While these passages are clear in the quality of behavior, they give no command regarding the quantity.
+According to these ahistoric views, to do anything less would be unbiblical and unChristian.
+But while these passages are clear in the quality of behavior within a certain historical context, they give no command regarding the quantity.
 Scripture also contains many commands to be fruitful and multiply and speaks at length of the benefits and blessing of children, but Christians have not read those texts to imply parents should have an unlimited numbers of kids.
 Each family varies in size according to their capacity.
 The reality is that not only is unregulated immigration difficult to reconcile with biblical history, it is also impossible to reconcile with world history as over and over such practices have proven to be both damaging and dangerous.
 A nation cannot accept unlimited immigrants without overwhelming the culture, collapsing the economy, and therefore destroying the lives of both citizen and immigrant.
 Every nation will have a different capacity to absorb foreigners based on many factors, but the limits are real and should not be tested—a cavalier approach to immigration is exceedingly unwise.

 Not only should a nation restrict immigration from potentially dangerous or culturally incompatible states, it must limit immigration overall in order to maintain its own culture.
 While multiculturalism has been a celebrated concept recently, the truth is while having people of different cultural backgrounds and ethnicities is fine, you must have a unifying set of customs or culture in order to bind those peoples together to create a stable nation.
 This is why Israel required complete assimilation into their religion, customs, culture, and language to become a citizen and why they didn't grant that status until the second or third generation.
 The reason there are hundreds of nations in the world rather than a small handful is because all those little differences between beliefs, customs, language, and culture matter and unifying them is extraordinarily difficult.
 Even in loose economic and political marriages like the European Union where the cultures are very similar, you still have tenuous ties which are prone to Brexit-like behavior.
 Many nations have likewise gone through civil wars as a result of these differences in beliefs, values, and culture and every empire which has been built has eventually succumbed to disintegration.
 In fact, academics who have studied empires throughout history have identified that each and every one go through about 7 stages, beginning with their birth and rise to power and ending with their collapse.
 The 6th stage of an empire's life-cycle is called "decadence" and has several distinguishing features—one of which is the influx of foreigners which dilute the host nation's culture and cause division, weakening it internally to the point where it enters the final stage—collapse (a decent summary of this cycle can be found here).
 Doug Casey summarized the situation in a recent (rather blunt and unflinching) interview titled America's Late Stage Decadence with the Strategic Culture Foundation saying, "The decadence we see all around us is arising from every source.
 Cultural, economic, and political.
 Cultural decline is the most basic area.
 Massive immigration of people with different cultures, languages, and religions guarantee it."
 Simply put, fractionalization of peoples is the default outcome, not unification—a pattern which began at the tower of Babel.
 Even the biblical words translated as "nation" in English communicate a strong link between cultural ethno-linguistic identity and geopolitical borders.
 The Hebrew word goyim means nation, people, Gentiles, or country, while the Greek New Testament counterpart ethnos, means a multitude, people, or race belonging and living together.
 It takes a strong set of unifying customs (or strong martial force) to create and maintain a nation which is not defined by or limited to a singular ethnic identity.
 Everything is downstream of culture, but without a strong unifying culture, disintegration into warring tribalism is inevitable.